-Some kind of Shamanic ritual dance and not necessarily for tourists, central Mexico City.
+Some kind of Shamanic ritual dance and not necessarily for tourists, Mexico Travel.

 This brilliant Central American country has been a vibrant and multifaceted tourist destination for many years, loaded with landscapes of every description from bleak deserts to dramatic mountains while superb beaches range from activity-stuffed, all inclusive holiday resorts to stretches of sand devoid of packaged life forms.